2024 Annual Complaints Reporting (ACR) requirements for registered or regulated Victorian disability services.

 - What is the ACR Tool?

-The ACR Tool is a free online all-in-one complaints register and annual complaints reporting tool available to your organisation.
+The ACR Tool is a free online all-in-one complaints register and annual complaints reporting tool.
 The ACR Tool can be used for:

 When using the ACR Tool to record and manage your complaints, you can be confident that your organisation’s complaints records are securely stored and comply with legislative requirements.